JesseWaas/fs-audit/README.md

 # fs-audit
-Command line tool for collecting filesystem meta-data.
-Iterates through input files, and outputs file hash and meta-data using the specified algorithm and format (to stdout).
+Command line tool for collecting and analysing filesystem meta-data.
+Supports capture of meta-data for a user defined set of files, and post processing of that meta-data to highlight differences.

+Captured meta-data includes various os.stat attributes as well as a file hash.
+See FORMAT_STRING below for a full list.

+This tool is intended to assist with auditing of software deployments accross multiple remote servers.

 ## Status
-Initial version.
-Pending test case development.
+Unstable.

 ## Requirements
 Python 2.7+ (tested on 2.7.5 and 3.5.2)